 MDMFlow Semi-matte Lipstick in Vamp, rrp. £18

-Incidentally, this is the shade I’m wearing in my current profile photo, so if you’re curious about how it looks on a women with purple and blue hair, there’s your answer.
+Incidentally, this is the shade I’m wearing in my current profile photo, so if you’re curious about how it looks on a woman with purple and blue hair, there’s your answer.

 Would I buy it?
 It’s a little pricey for me but the formula is nice and if they do happen to have a shade that really is dark and plummy, I’d think about it, maybe as a payday treat.